Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

 # Multimodal-Processing-with-Cognition-Data
 Incomplete codes and intermediate reports for the ongoing Mphil dissertation by Yingjia Wan in 2023.
-Repo is made public merely for supervision purpose.
+Repo is made public merely for supervision purpose (yet).

 For reports see: https://drive.google.com/drive/folders/1riuy-NAxw2JS4s-4GJKDLD5zb9JjCjkN?usp=sharing